grafana/observability-workshop/module-1/lab1.md

 Now that we've done black box monitoring, we want to set up white box monitoring.
 To do this, we will install the Grafana Agent and configure it for metrics collection.

-A. In your home folder in the web terminal, use `nano` or `vi` to open `metrics/metrics-agent-deploy.yaml`.
-If you are not familiar with either `nano` or `vi`, use `nano`.
+A. In your home folder in the web terminal, use `nano` or `vi` or `more` to open `metrics/metrics-agent-deploy.yaml`.
+If you are not familiar with either `nano` or `vi`, use `more`.
 This will create a Namespace, Deployment, Service Account, ClusterRole and ClusterRoleBinding.
 You do not need to edit this file, just review what it is doing.

 ```
-nano metrics/metrics-agent-deploy.yaml
+more metrics/metrics-agent-deploy.yaml
 ```

 B. Deploy the metrics agent: